Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lesson 1: There was a "My Lai" in the middle of Dien Bien Phu

 The statue of a Thai woman holding her child who died from enemy bombs, in immense pain, at the Noong Nhai Concentration Camp Relic, Thanh Xuong Commune, Dien Bien District (also known by the familiar name "Noong Nhai Hatred"), is forever a reminder to everyone of the crimes of the invaders.
-So that future generations will always cherish the value of peace , national independence...
+So that future generations will always cherish the value of peace and national independence...

-Mr. Lo Van Hac - a witness to the Noong Nhai massacre bombing on April 25, 1954, recalls painful memories.
+Mr. Lo Van Hac - a witness to the Noong Nhai bombing massacre on April 25, 1954, recalls painful memories.

 The enemy occupied and forced the people into misery.

 In the 1952 Northwest Campaign, Lai Chau (including Lai Chau and Dien Bien today) was liberated.
-The people of the province's ethnic groups had lived under the new regime for just one year when on November 20, 1953, French troops parachuted down to occupy Dien Bien Phu.
-At that time, Mr. Lo Van Hac, from Noong Nhai village, was 14 years old, bewildered and frightened by the strange scene - dozens of airplanes making loud noises, and a crowd of strangers jumping "from the sky" into the village.
+The people of the province's ethnic groups had lived under the new regime for just one year, when on November 20, 1953, French troops parachuted down to occupy Dien Bien Phu.
+At that time, Mr. Lo Van Hac, from Noong Nhai village, was 14 years old, bewildered and scared by the strange scene - dozens of airplanes making loud noises, and a crowd of strangers jumping "from the sky" into the village.

 Noong Nhai concentration camp included people from Thanh Xuong, Thanh An, Noong Het, Sam Mun and Noong Luong communes, managed by Hong Cum station.
 The camp stretched from Pom La village to Noong Nhai village, Thanh Xuong commune, Dien Bien district today.
 The entire camp covered an area of less than 10 hectares and had over 3,000 people.
 The people's accommodation was in bamboo huts, thatched with straw, cramped and unsanitary.

 Therefore, the people suffered, lacking food, clothing, and medicine.
 Here, the people not only lacked, were isolated from the Viet Minh troops, and became cannon fodder for the French soldiers, but also had to do hard labor.
-Men and teenagers were forced by the French to dismantle houses, cut down trees, build trenches, and forts.
+Men and teenagers were forced by the French to demolish houses, cut down trees, build trenches, and forts.
 Women were forced to serve and entertain the French soldiers.
 The scene of life was miserable, scattered, and helpless.
-But the climax of the pain was on the afternoon of April 25, 1954, hundreds of people at Noong Nhai Concentration Camp were bombed and massacred by the French, mothers lost their children, grandchildren lost their grandmothers... there were families with no survivors...
+But the climax of the pain was on the afternoon of April 25, 1954, hundreds of people at Noong Nhai Concentration Camp were bombed and massacred by the French, mothers lost their children, grandchildren lost their grandmothers... there were houses with no survivors...

-“I heard a series of rumbling sounds, then thick smoke, and I couldn’t see anything around.
+“I heard a series of rumbling sounds, then thick smoke, and I couldn’t see anything around me.
 When I saw clearly, there were so many dead people, some burned, some writhing in pain.
 At that time, the survivors were scared and cowering, while others were running around looking for their relatives.
-Luckily, my younger brother was bathing in the nearby Nam Rom River at that time and was only injured in the leg, and my uncle was injured in the shoulder,” Mr. Lo Van Hac recounted.
+Luckily, my younger brother was swimming in the nearby Nam Rom River at that time and was only injured in the leg, and my uncle was injured in the shoulder,” Mr. Lo Van Hac recounted.

 According to statistics, the massacre by French aircraft killed 444 people, mostly the elderly, women and children.
 Many families had no survivors, hundreds of people were injured, many were disabled for life.
 That inhuman act increased the hatred of the enemy of our army and people, giving them strength and determination to drive out the colonialists with a resounding victory on the afternoon of May 7, 1954, less than 2 weeks later.